ndorfin/chartjs-web-component/README.md

 As the Web Component's `connectedCallback` lifecycle function executes, it checks whether Chart.js is loaded into the `window` context.

-If not, it loads the Chart.js library using it's CDNJS offering.
+If not, it loads the Chart.js library using its jsDeliver CDN offering.

 It then creates a `canvas` element and then builds the Chart.js context within the Web Component.